Best offset guitars 2025: slanted-waist wonders from Fender, G&L, Duesenberg, Epiphone and more

 -

 The secret weapon of the Bedford is undoubtedly the neck.
 While the slim profile will feel familiar to players of bolt-on maple necks, the insanely smooth satin finish means this is a joy to play.
-The Duncan Designed pickups are super versatile, the coil-tappable humbucker and stack single-coil is capable of delivering high-gain rock tones, smooth cleans, and everything in between.
+With Duncan Designed pickups and a five-way switch, the Bedford SH delivers everything from high-gain rock tones to smooth cleans – and plenty in between.

-So if you are looking for something a little different, with a neck that practically plays itself, then you should certainly consider the D'Angelico Premier Bedford.
+So if you are looking for something a little different, with a neck that practically plays itself, then you should certainly consider the D'Angelico Premier Bedford SH.
+That said, we found the semi-hollow design a little heavier than expected.

 Best offset guitars: Music Man Mariposa